johann-solo/oliveandmango.github.io/_posts/blog/2017-02-09-icebox-cake.md

 1. Beat in the yolk and mix well until fully incorporated

-1. In a small bowl mix and dissolve 1 tsp of coffee (if using instant) with 1 tsp Frangelico and mix into the large bowl also adding the vanilla and cocoa powder- otherwise jus add the brewed coffee and liqueur as is
+1. In a small bowl mix and dissolve 1 tsp of coffee (if using instant) with 1 tsp Frangelico and mix into the large bowl also adding the vanilla and cocoa powder- otherwise just add the brewed coffee and liqueur as is

 1. In a separate bowl beat the egg white until frothy and also doubled in size